aptos-foundation/AIPs/aips/aip-x.md

 These functions simplify the process of creating a multisig account from an existing account, regardless of its authentication key scheme.
 This is particularly useful for migrating from multi-key accounts to multisig accounts, which is currently not possible.

+This proposal mirrors changes implemented in commit https://github.com/aptos-labs/aptos-core/commit/fdc041f37e4cb17d2c7f4bb2e0ad784a3f007614, where a private entry function was introduced for account key rotation with a similar purpose.

 ## Impact

 This change will impact developers and users who want to create multisig accounts from existing accounts, especially those with authentication schemes other than Ed25519 and legacy MultiEd25519.
 It provides a more inclusive and flexible method for account migration and multisig setup.